-Administration: Sponsors will provide program administration, including all required eligibility, criminal history verification, income determinations, rent calculations, interim, and annual certifications.
-SDHC will train sponsors on SBS program requirements.
-The SBS program will generally adopt the Housing Choice Voucher rules and will include many of the SDHC MTW streamlining methods for income eligibility and rent calculations.
-The sponsors will be required to have a program plan that will define eligibility factors, leasing requirements, and termination policies and procedures.
-Sponsors will develop written service protocols and define how they will conduct client management.
-An Individual Service Plan will be maintained for each participant in the SBS program.
+The sponsors will be required to create a program plan defining eligibility factors, leasing requirements, and termination policies and procedures.
+Sponsors will develop written service protocols and define methods of client management.
+A written service plan will be maintained for each participant in the SBS program.